bttmly/ish/readme.md

 Choose some files, run them, and inject their `module.exports` properties into the global scope of a new REPL.
 Optionally, you can also (or instead) inject the module's top-level variables.

+There are probably some lingering edge cases around properly resolving file paths depending on whether the caller is `bin/nri` or another script.

 Given the following example file, here's what the various options will yield:

 ```js